bansicloud/fix-the-internet/README.md

 What is wrong with the way we use the internet?
 What can we do to fix it?

 ## Problems
+Some of the things we need to address.

 * ads
 * search
 * social media